-Deutsche Telekom lifts T-Mobile US stake in Softbank swap deal
+Deutsche Telekom lifts T-Mobile US stake in SoftBank swap deal

 "But we are not just increasing our stake in T-Mobile US - we are welcoming SoftBank as a new key investor and strategic partner for Deutsche Telekom."

-Softbank's Marcel Claure said: "This is a landmark transaction that is a true win-win-win for our portfolio companies, SoftBank and Deutsche Telekom."
+"I'm a big believer that Deutsche Telekom stock has material upside," Claure told a news briefing, also highlighting potential collaboration in areas such as digital payments, where SoftBank has broad exposure.

+SoftBank has agreed not to sell its Deutsche Telekom shares before the end of 2024.

-Shares in Softbank, which is the world's biggest tech investor through its Vision Fund portfolio, rallied by 10% on the news in Tokyo, while Deutsche Telekom was up 2.4% in pre-market trading in Frankfurt.
+Shares in SoftBank, which is the world's biggest tech investor through its Vision Fund portfolio, rallied 10% on the news in Tokyo, while Deutsche Telekom rose 1.1% in Frankfurt.

+"We believe the deal value to Deutsche Telekom is advantageous," said Jefferies analyst Ulrich Rathe, pointing to the 20% discount on T-Mobile shares.

 DUTCH EXIT